 Being a barista was one of my favorite jobs of all time.
 I personally love the science and skill required to make a beverage that inspires, but above all I cherish the relationships I made on both sides of the counter.
 It was a challenging and often exhausting job, perhaps best suited for the young and vibrant amongst us, but it will forever remain one of the best periods in my life.

 If you’re considering becoming a barista, there’s no end of resources out there to help you along.
-Immersing yourself in the culture is the best place to start.
+As many of the professionals we consulted have said, immersing yourself in the culture is the best place to start.
+With their words in mind, we hope you’ll take charge of your own barista training and find a way into the coffee community.